metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 - `timeout_seconds` (Number) timeoutSeconds specifies the seconds of ClientIP type session sticky time.
 The value must be >0 && <=86400(for 1 day) if ServiceAffinity == 'ClientIP'.
 Default value is 10800(for 3 hours).

+<a id="nestedatt--spec--networking--cloud_native_gateway"></a>
+### Nested Schema for `spec.networking.cloud_native_gateway`

+Required:

+- `image` (String) DEVELOPER PREVIEW - This feature is in developer preview.
+Image is the Cloud Native Gateway image to be used to run the sidecar container.
+No validation is carried out as this can be any arbitrary repo and tag.
+TODO: provide a default kubebuilder default image tag as field is mandatory.

+Optional:

+- `tls` (Attributes) DEVELOPER PREVIEW - This feature is in developer preview.
+TLS defines the TLS configuration for the Cloud Native Gateway server including server and client certificate configuration, and TLS security policies. (see [below for nested schema](#nestedatt--spec--networking--cloud_native_gateway--tls))

+<a id="nestedatt--spec--networking--cloud_native_gateway--tls"></a>
+### Nested Schema for `spec.networking.cloud_native_gateway.tls`

+Optional:

+- `server_secret_name` (String) DEVELOPER PREVIEW - This feature is in developer preview.
+ServerSecretName specifies the secret name, in the same namespace as the cluster, that contains Cloud Native Gateway gRPC server TLS data.
+The secret is expected to contain 'tls.crt' and 'tls.key' as per the kubernetes.io/tls secret type.